trinhgiahuy/comp.ce.100-rust-exercise-guide/src/1_introduction.md

 ## Motivation and structure

-For the purposes of this course it might be useful to make a really high-level comparison between C and Rust.
+Here's a really high-level comparison between C and Rust:

 C is a standard tool in embedded and low-level programming.
 More than 50 years of history have seen it become abundant, omni-present, in the (more or less) thin layer of software between metal and other software.

 Rust, on the other hand, was created in the last 10 years.
-Rust aims to keep what's good with C, and add that which helps make more complex systems more programmable.
+Rust aims to keep what's good with C, discard what's no longer useful, and add that which helps make more complex systems more programmable.
 Much like C and assembly, Rust and C are designed to interoperate, and we are going to take a deep dive into that matter in this course work.

 But since you're already here, I won't spend more time discussing ["Why Rust?"](https://doc.rust-lang.org/book/foreword.html)